Point Processes and spatial statistics in time-frequency analysis: Signal processing based on spatial statistics of zeros

 \begin{definition} Let $\mathfrak{X}$ be a stationary Point Process on $\mathbb{C}$ and for $r > 0$, let $\mathsf{D}(0,r)$ denote the disk of radius $r$ centered at the origin.
 The empty-space function of $\mathfrak{X}$ is defined as~\cite[Chapter 4]{moller2003statistical}

-In words, the empty-space function of a stationary Point Process is defined as the distribution of the distance from a given fixed point, which by stationarity can be set arbitrarily as the origin, to the nearest point of the Point Process. \end{definition}
+In words, the empty-space function of a stationary Point Process is defined as the distribution of the distance from a given fixed point, which by stationarity can be set arbitrarily as the origin, to the nearest point of the Point Process.\footnote{The empty space function at $r$ is linked to the hole probability \eqref{eq:hole-proba} through $F(r) = 1 - p_r$.} \end{definition}

 \begin{remark} In Figure~\ref{fig:ex_spec}, the presence of a deterministic signal creates large \emph{holes} in the pattern of zeros.
 Such holes are absent in the Point Process made of zeros of the Gaussian spectrogram of white noise displayed in Figure~\ref{sfig:wnoise_spec}.
 This advocates for the use of the empty-space function to identify measurements that correspond to a deterministic signal covered by a noise, with respect to pure noise. \end{remark}